GnDu/urban-grid/city_sim_rules.md

 4) `self.agents[0].update()`: update agent states, score or utility
 5) `self.data_collectors.collect(self)`: collect the metrics and data for the timestep if it's within collect rate.
 6) `self.time_step+=1`: Advance to next time step, nuff said.
 Do note, this is the last step.

+**Duration:**

+The duration of the game is arbritrarily but I am suggesting width * height + number of destroy actions.
+This allows the agent to fully utilise the grid while having some chances to revert any mistakes.

 ## Core Mechanics